Tanz0rz/haxe-fmod/README.md

 **FMOD Studio Scripts:**

-Checkout the `fmod-scripts` folder to learn how to setup FMOD Studio to generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings.
+Checkout the [fmod-scripts](https://tanneris.me/haxe-fmod-scripts) folder in this repo to learn how to setup FMOD Studio to generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings.

 **FMOD Studio Live Update:**

 When using Live Update in FMOD Studio, turn the auto-reconnect feature off or your game will not start.
 Hopefully that issue can be resolved fairly easily.

-## How to Use This Library

-**Download the FMOD API first:**

-First thing you need to do is get FMOD Studio API version 2.00.08.
-It can be found [here](https://tanneris.me/fmod-downloads) under the "FMOD Studio" dropdown.
-Once installed, find the `FMOD Studio API Windows` folder in the FMOD Studio API's installation directory.
-Take the entire `api` folder and copy it into the `lib/Windows` directory in this project.
-The path to the API in your local install of this library should look like this: `lib/Windows/api`.

-**Setup your Haxe project:**

-If you are using vscode and want your auto-complete and linter to be happy, make sure you add `<haxelib name="faxe2" />` to the "Libraries" section of your `Project.xml` file

-**Using the library in code:**

-The `FmodManager` class is what you should be using most of the time.
-It abstracts away nearly all of the low-level details of interacting with the FMOD API.

-The FMOD engine needs a constant stream of update calls to function properly.
-If this is not present in your game, it will seem like the engine is either buggy or simply not working at all.
-Remember to call `FmodManager.Update()` at the beginning of **every** update loop of **every** state in your game.

 ## Example Project